 The Referee is also responsible for time keeping and announces all calls related to time to the players directly.
-The Referee ends each team's 5-minute warm up with the call of "Time".
+The Referee ends each team's 3-minute warm up as well as the one minute period between warm up and the start of play with the call of "Time".
 The Referee also enforces the time interval between games, which is two minutes.
 A warning call of "15 seconds" should always be given to advise the players that the interval is nearing conclusion.
 It is the responsibility of the players to be within earshot of the warning call.